-The complete removal of the exiting wood balustrade and appurtenances and replacement with new as indicated on the project Drawings.
+The complete removal of the exiting asphalt roof and appurtenances to the roof sheathing and replacement with new as indicated on the project Drawings.

-The complete removal of the existing roof membrane and insulation, down to the roof sheathing, and replacement with new as indicated on the project Drawings.
-Providing new insulation (rigid foam and blown-in).
+The complete removal of the existing roof membrane and insulation, down to the roof sheathing, and replacement with new materials as indicated on the project Drawings.